-If a Member identifies themselves as a non-resident and provides an IRD number or overseas equivalent tax file number and that Member receives a gross contribution (including Māori Authority Credits) of \$200 or less, RSCT will be withheld at a rate of 10.5%.
-If a Member is a non-resident member outside these categories they will be taxed at the default RSCT rate of 33%.
+If a Member identifies themselves as a non-New Zealand tax resident and provides a New Zealand IRD number, or if that Member receives a gross contribution (including Māori Authority Credits) of \$200 or less, RSCT will be withheld at a rate of 10.5%.
+If a Member is a non-New Zealand tax resident, does not provide a New Zealand IRD number and receives a gross contribution more than \$200, they will be taxed at the default RSCT rate of 33%.